Start your free &

 • trust

-If you were sexually abused and the abuse occurred through a person connected with an institution in the ways described above, then the institution could then be found to be legally responsible (the legal term is ‘vicariously liable’) for the conduct of the abuser (irrespective of whether they had actual knowledge of the conduct).
+If you were sexually abused (and the abuse occurred through a person connected with an institution in the ways described above) then the institution could then be found to be legally responsible.
+The legal term is ‘vicariously liable’.
+An institution can be found vicariously liable for the conduct of the abuser - regardless of whether the institution knew about the conduct.

 What is the process for a civil compensation abuse claim?

-Usually, the best place to start is to speak with an experienced compensation lawyer to help provide you with the guidance you need.
+Usually, the best place to start is to speak with an experienced child abuse compensation lawyer.
+A lawyer will help provide you with the guidance you need.

 In Queensland, claims are regulated by the Personal Injuries Proceedings Act 2002.
 It sets up a procedure for parties to follow before legal proceedings can start.

 The other parties then respond, and the claim begins.
-The parties then have time to investigate matters further (the people you serve the claim form with have six (6) months to either admit or deny responsibility).
+The parties then have time to investigate matters further.
+The people you serve the claim form with have 6 months to either admit or deny responsibility.

-Medical evidence (in the form of reports from specialists) is then typically obtained by both parties.
-The victim obtains their own evidence, and the other party then has an entitlement to ask you to undergo an examination with their preferred specialists.
+Medical evidence (i.e., reports from specialists) is then typically obtained by both parties.
+The victim obtains their own evidence.
+The other party can also ask you to undergo an examination with their preferred specialists.

 Step 5 – Settlement Negotiations

-Once those steps are undertaken a settlement conference is held.
-It is a meeting between the parties and their legal representatives.
+Once those steps are taken, a settlement conference is held.
+This is a meeting between the parties and their legal representatives.

-But you do need to be there.
-Confidential discussions and negotiations then take place to determine if the claim can be resolved.
+You must attend this meeting in person.
+But you do not have to say anything.
+Your lawyers are there to support and represent you.
+Confidential discussions and negotiations will take place to see if the claim can be resolved.

-If an agreement can be reached, then your claim ends with a lump sum payment being made.
+If an agreement can be reached, your claim ends with a lump sum payment being made.

-If no agreement can be reached, then the claim continues with formal legal proceedings filed with the court only at that stage.
+If an agreement cannot be reached, formal legal proceedings are filed with the court.

-Once the legal claim has started there are other steps that need to be taken and opportunities arise to explore a possible settlement of the claim (through mediation or by exchanging written offers of settlement).
+Once the legal claim starts, opportunities may arise to explore a possible settlement of the claim.
+That can happen through mediation or by exchanging written offers of settlement.

 Are there any time limits in a child sexual abuse claim?